Need more Leads?

 As mentioned previously, domain authority scores range from low numbers to higher numbers.
 Every website starts with a low ranking and begins to climb as it gains backlinks and popularity.
 A good domain score depends on the domain authority scores of your direct competitors.

 Let’s return to our previous example and pretend you have a domain authority 56.
 This number is much lower than Google’s, which ranks in the 90s.
-But this comparison is irrelevant since your hypothetical site doesn’t compete with Google for customers.
+However, this comparison is irrelevant since your hypothetical site doesn’t compete with Google for customers.

 After researching the scores of your direct competitors, you realize that most of them are in the mid-forties, which means your domain authority of 56 is excellent.